sadaqatali41/User-Management-System/README.md

 # User-Management-System
 This is a web based application, in this project login id &amp; password is sent on email, account activation, change password.
 PHP with MySQL, HTML, CSS, JavaScript and Bootstrap 3 is used.
+If you download this project and you wil make setting on your localhost, email functionality will not work in localhost, you have to make it live.
+I have tested this project on live server and email functionaity is working properly.